ACEsuit/ACEpotentials.jl/README.md

 ### NOTE!

+- The JSON and command line interface have not been updated to include the most recent advances in ACE models available through the Julia interfaces.
+Until this changes, we recommend using the Julia interfaces.
 - ACE1pack is still under development, so the documentation might not be upto date (use dev version).
 - Registry containing ACE has been changed from [MolSim](https://github.com/JuliaMolSim/MolSim) to [ACE](https://github.com/ACEsuit/ACEregistry) - change the registry you are using to get updates.